cal-itp/benefits/docs/guides/transit-provider-onboarding/add-transit-provider.md

 The steps to create a transit processor config and associate it with your new agency are specific to the payment processor they contract with.

+### Agency naming guidance

+When helping an agency decide on their long and short name configuration for the app, the following guiding principles should be considered:

+- The long name needs to be unique among all agencies, the short name does not
+- The short name should be recognizable to end-users
+- The long name and short name can match
+- If the agency is just a place-name (e.g. a city), tack the word `Transit` (or `transit`) onto it

 ## Configure for development and testing

 === "Littlepay"